SimonChong/Linny/README.md

 ### Internal Resources References
 Ad creatives usually rely on loading a number of assets and resources.
 To ensure they resolve to the correct address, absolute urls are generated using the following syntax.
 - Single quotes and double quotes are supported.
-- "ilk" stands for internal link
+- "ilk" stands for Internal Link

 ```js
 {{ilk "someAsset.png" }}